-In your own words, complete the following table to describe the purpose of a procedure and the following three [3] points of comparison between a policy and a procedure:
+In your own words, complete the following table to describe the purpose of a procedure and the following three (3) points of comparison between a policy and a procedure:

 - Frequency of change

-- Conditions needed for most effective implementation
+- Conditions needed for the most effective implementation

 - What it reflects.

-[Maximum 50 words].
+(Maximum 50 words).

-Students must demonstrate that they can describe the purpose of a procedure and identify the following three [3] points of comparison between a policy and a procedure:
+Students must demonstrate that they can describe the purpose of a procedure and identify the following three (3) points of comparison between a policy and a procedure:

 - Frequency of change

-- Conditions needed for most effective implementation
+- Conditions needed for the most effective implementation

 - What it reflects.

-[Maximum 50 words].
-Benchmark standard of student responses are provided below.
+(Maximum 50 words).
+Benchmark standards of student responses are provided below.